DivyaBansal/FortyFiveDays/Survival_Analysis.md

 - `Y = min(T,C)`

 - Independent censoring vs dependent censoring: we need to take into account if the censoring is random or dependent on individual characteristics like males are more likely to dropout than females.
+In this case we would do the survival analysis of males and females separately.

 - Survival function:
 	Probability that an instance can survive for longer than a certain time *t*
 	$$S(t) = Pr(T>=t)$$

+- Kaplan Meier Curve
+	S(t) vs t

+- Log rank test

 - Cumulative Density function:
 	Probability that the event of interest occurs earlier than *t*